TimMolga/JavascriptDevTest/README.md

 When the ‘Show as XML’ button is pressed, all of the items in the listbox must be put into XML format and displayed to the user in some way.

+## Running the app:

+Just open the project in your browser.